Lockbox-group/lockboxWebsite/README.md

 This code directory is fully installed on a student webspace: http://web.engr.oregonstate.edu/~sum/IoT_lockbox/main_page/

-1. Download and open putty and connect to the flip server (flip.engr.oreognstate.edu)
+1. Download and open putty and connect to the flip server (flip.engr.oreognstate.edu) OR if on Linus&Mac Machine, opent the "Terminal" and connect to the flip server (flip.engr.oreognstate.edu).
 2. Enter ONID id: sum and password: woyaochitudou0411 and pass duo authentication.
-(Please email to :sum@oregonstate.edu if need to pass duo authentication when not in the code review time, thank you)
+(Please email to :sum@oregonstate.edu if need to pass duo authentication, thank you)
 3. Enter command `cd public_html`
 4. Enter command `cd IoT_lockbox`
 5. Now you are able to edit any files on the server.